Lisa Giocomo: Career and research

 From 2011 to 2012, Giocomo held the title of Group Leader at the Kavli Institute for Systems Neuroscience at the Norwegian University of Science and Technology.
 Giocomo was then recruited to Stanford University in 2013 where she held the title of Assistant Professor of Neurobiology until 2018.
 The Giocomo Lab focuses on the neurobiology of functionally defined cell types in the entorhinal cortex.
 Studying grid cells, head direction cells and border cells allows Giocomo to perform specific manipulations in a system that offers measurable outputs.

 In 2015, Giocomo and her lab discovered novel error correction mechanisms in grid cells.
 Since grid cells use path integrating in computing the neural representation of an animals location in space, Giocomo and her lab hypothesized that there must be a sort of error-correction mechanism in place in the brain otherwise the error would accumulate and animals would be unable to navigate their environments.
 They found that grid cells accumulate error relative to time and distance travelled, the error reflects coherent drift in the grid pattern, and lastly that border cells might serve as a neural substrate for error correction.
 Overall, these findings indicate that landmarks in an animals’ environment are crucial to grid stability.
 In 2018, Giocomo and her lab explored the impact of grid scale on place scale by knocking out the HCN1 channels to expand the grid scale.
 They observed that place scale also expanded in areas far from environmental boundaries, and that place field stability was reduced and spatial learning was impaired.
 These findings highlight the important biological connections between grid cells and place cells in place coding and spatial memory.
 In 2019, Giocomo's lab explored the malleability of entorhinal spatial maps.
 They found that the entorhinal maps restructure to incorporate learned reward locations and this restructuring improved positional decoding when the animal was in close proximity to the reward location.

 Another goal of the Giocomo Lab's research program is to explore the ontogenesis of medial entorhinal cortex topography to understand how gradients in ion channels develop to give rise to spatial mapping and neural representations of space.

 In 2019, Giocomo was promoted to Associate Professor of Neurobiology at Stanford University.
+In 2024, Giocomo was named a Howard Hughes Medical Institute Investigator, awarding her about $9 million in direct research support over a seven-year term.